Opportunities in Chemical Manufacturing Industry in 2023

 2. PetroChemicals:

-Petrochemical contains hydrocarbons produced from processing of crude oil which can be used in a wide array of industries such as plastic, agriculture, automotive, construction, packaging and personal care.
+Petrochemicals contain hydrocarbons produced from the processing of crude oil which can be used in a wide array of industries such as plastic, agriculture, automotive, construction, packaging, and personal care.
 The petrochemical market is broadly classified into basic petrochemicals, intermediates, and other petroleum-based chemicals.
-Basic petrochemicals holds the largest market share which includes synthetic detergent intermediates, synthetic rubber, polymers, performance plastics and synthetic fibers.
-Intermediates holds the second largest market share in the petrochemicals segment.
+Basic petrochemicals hold the largest market share which includes synthetic detergent intermediates, synthetic rubber, polymers, performance plastics, and synthetic fibers.
+Intermediates hold the second-largest market share in the petrochemicals segment.

 petrochemicals chemical manufacturing